BrianKang123/sort-o_Brianiacs/README.md

 ```

 ## Selection Sort
-### Description
+### Description/ALGO
-Searches for the smallest element in the array and swaps it to the front of the array and keep doing so until list is sorted.
+1. Select smallest element, move to end.
+2. Select next smallest, move to next to end.
+3. Repeat until no elements not sorted
 ### Best Case
 * The best case scenario for Selection Sort's passes would be n-1 because it disregards the last index.
 Also, Selection Sort selects and moves, so the best scenario for the comparisons would be the same as the worst scenario for the comparisons because the function goes through the same iteration of selecting through each value in the array and placing it in its appropriate location.
 * Time Complexity: O(n^2)